QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 In the context of this model, the soil is considered to be homogeneous with uniform and temporally constant physical properties.
 However, an extension to include several earth layers in y-direction would be possible in a simple way by assigning appropriate parameters to the computational nodes.
 Also, different soil properties like heat conductivity and heat capacity of frozen and unfrozen soil are included.
-The basis of the temperature calculation is the energy balance in each control volume for each time
+The basis of the temperature calculation is the energy balance in each control volume for each time step:
-tep:

 $$Q_{\text{in,out},i,j} = V_{i,j} \; \rho_{\text{soil}} \; c_{soil} \; (T_n - T_{n-1})_{i,j}$$